ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 Back-Transformed Diagnostics (legacy output)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``BackTransformedDiagnostics`` are used when running a simulation in a boosted frame, to reconstruct output data to the lab frame, and
+``BackTransformedDiagnostics`` are used when running a simulation in a boosted frame, to reconstruct output data to the lab frame

 * ``warpx.do_back_transformed_diagnostics`` (`0` or `1`)
     Whether to use the **back-transformed diagnostics** (i.e. diagnostics that